wal-z1/mini-front/readme.md

-# JS Learning Journey

-A personal repository of casual practice projects while learning JavaScript, HTML, and CSS.
+A chaotic mess of random JavaScript, HTML, and CSS experiments.
+Probably broken.
+Definitely messy.

-This is not a portfolio.
-Just raw code, tests, and ideas as I learn and experiment.

 ## Structure